VithusanU/Weather_Dashboard/README.md

 - jquery
 - ajax
 - bootstrap
+- bulma

 # Key features
 - city search
-- dispaly weather ( main card)
+- display weather ( main card)
 - display weather in 5 cards of the week
-- -displays date, and icon representation
+- displays date, and icon representation

 # How to Install and Run the project